How to pay your tuition fees

 Please note: the payment process is automated and is only triggered when these details match.
 Any discrepancy may result in a delay to your tuition fee and you may be invoiced for the fee amount.
 You must also give the correct cost of the course you are taking.

 If you are self-funded, you have the option to pay the tuition fees manually or in automated instalments.
-There are three instalment dates (November, January and May) and the statement will be sent to your term address, so it’s important that we hold the correct details for you.
+There are three instalment dates (November, January and May) and the statement will be sent to your University email address, so it’s important that you check your inbox regularly.

 All fees (including tuition, accommodation and other charges) are payable through the Finance Office.